-10oz NEW YORK STEAK SERVED WITH MASHED POTATOES, MARKET VEGETABLES AND PEPPERCORN SAUCE ($31.95).
-His steak is medium rare and tender as well.
-Neither of us prefer the new york steak or sirloin in general as we both find them chewy, but the steak tastes tender.
-The peppercorn sauce tastes slightly salty and we did not like it.
-The sides are the same as the beef tenderloin entree.
-The steaks are pretty much a personal preference and I am positive that the sauce would be lovely for people who prefer sauce over, just a plain steak.
+As for the peppercorn sauce, it tastes slightly salty and we did not really like it.
+In addition, the sides included are the same as the beef tenderloin entree.
+If anything, steaks are pretty much a personal preference and I am positive that the sauce would be lovely for people who prefer sauce over, just a plain steak.

 - Interior is cutely decorated

-- One of the few restaurants with lobster oil in Vancouver
+- One of the few restaurants in Vancouver that offers lobster oil

 - Cook came out to ask how things were (would be nicer if he introduced himself)